Public Health Dashboard

 Data and Accountability Tools:

-- Establish a system for collecting, reporting, and iteratively analyzing both quantitative and qualitative data on health inequities.
+- Establish a system for collecting, reporting, and iteratively analyzing both quantitative and qualitative data on health disparities.

-- Develop a Diversity, Equity, and Inclusion (DEI) scorecard to track disparities and link findings to quality improvement initiatives.
+- Develop a scorecard to track disparities and link findings to quality improvement initiatives.

 -